decentralizedintelligencenetwork/.github/profile/README.md

   Store your data locally or in decentralized storage while unlocking its full value.

 - 🤖 **Decentralized AI**
-  Train AI models across a network where only model updates are shared, ensuring data privacy.
+  Train AI models securely across the network while the data stays at source.

 - 💰 **Direct Rewards**
   Earn rewards (i.e., stablecoin) for participating in AI training processes, without intermediaries.